ogundiyantobiloba/opennms-tutorials-1/session1/README.md

 OpenNMS is the world first enterprise and service provider grade service assurance platform created using the open source model.
 OpenNMS was first published in the [sourceforge opennms project](https://sourceforge.net/projects/opennms/) over 20 years ago.
-More recently, it has been maintained in the official [github opennms project](https://github.com/OpenNMS/opennms) Since that time the number of users and contributors has grown into a world wide community of people who use OpenNMS for a variety of purposes.
+More recently, it has migrated and is now maintained maintained in the official [github opennms project](https://github.com/OpenNMS/opennms)
+Since that time the number of users and contributors has grown into a world wide community of people who use OpenNMS for a variety of purposes.

-* service providers - use multiple instances of OpenNMS as a service assurance components within in their operations support stack
+* Service Providers - use multiple instances of OpenNMS as a service assurance components within in their operations support stack
-* large enterprises - rely on on OpenNMS as their primary netowrk monitoring platform for  very large scale enterprise networks
+* Large Enterprises - rely on on OpenNMS as their primary netowrk monitoring platform for  very large scale enterprise networks
-* small enterprises - significnalty reduce the work load for their IT team by monitoring their networks and services using OpenNMS
+* Small Enterprises - significnalty reduce the work load for their IT team by monitoring their networks and services using OpenNMS
-* OEM vendors - package OpenNMS as an IP mediation layer within their own Network or Element management solution set.
+* OEM Vendors - package OpenNMS as an IP mediation layer within their own Network or Element management solution set.
+* Researchers and Educators - leaverage OpenNMS for researching or teaching topics in Service Assurance for next generation networks.

 An overview of the major capabilities of OpenNMS is provided in the following slide presentation [OpenNMS_Overview-v1.0.pdf](../session1/OpenNMS_Overview-v1.0.pdf)